tilt-dev/tilt.build/docs/rollout/introduce-tilt.md

 A Transition Guide is about making your case to an AppDev, so focus on the features that most benefit someone who writes code day-to-day.
 Instead of leading with attributes like "easier to support users" or "dev is closer to prod." (which are more exciting to those maintaining a tool than those using it), we'd suggest focusing on advantages like being faster, having a better UI, or supporting new workflows.

-Remember that screenshots/screen recordings can be great tools to get your point across, and in some cases particularly good for making comparisons between Tilt and the legacy tool.
-(If your team uses Tilt Cloud, you can also use [Snapshots](../snapshots) to let potential users interact with the UI before installing Tilt).
+Remember that screenshots/screen recordings can be great tools to get your point across, and may be particularly good for comparing Tilt to the legacy tool.
+(If your team uses Tilt Cloud, you can also use [Snapshots](../snapshots) to let potential users interact with the UI before installing Tilt.)

 ### How To Get Started